10 Red Flags in a Franchise Agreement (That Most Buyers Miss)

 9. Technology and System Dependency Risks

-Technology requirements in franchise agreements may create operational dependencies that limit franchisee flexibility and increase ongoing costs.
+Technology requirements in franchise agreements create operational dependencies that limit franchisee flexibility and increase ongoing costs.
 Problematic technology provisions include mandatory use of proprietary systems with limited integration capabilities, required technology upgrades at franchisee expense without corresponding operational benefits, and restricted ability to use competitive technology solutions even when more cost-effective.

 Warning signs in technology clauses include franchisor ownership of all customer data collected through mandatory systems, limited data portability if the franchise relationship ends, and technology fee structures that increase substantially over time.
-Some agreements require franchisees to replace functional technology systems with franchisor-specified alternatives at significant cost.
+Many agreements require franchisees to replace functional technology systems with franchisor-specified alternatives at significant cost.

 10. Inadequate Dispute Resolution Mechanisms